dsaucez/SLICES/README-FLEXRIC.md

 #### Core

-The AMF adress is static IP adress atatched on the pod via Multus and is well-known: 10.10.20.2 ( it can be changed on `blueprint/sopnode/ansible/roles/flexric/files/blueprint/oai-flexric/custom_core_values/oai-5g-basic/values.yaml`)
+The AMF address is a static IP address attached on the pod via Multus and is well-known: 10.10.20.2 ( it can be changed on `blueprint/sopnode/ansible/roles/flexric/files/blueprint/oai-flexric/custom_core_values/oai-5g-basic/values.yaml`)

 You can always change the configurations on the core network: